When I sign in to my IDrive account for the first time on a machine, I notice that some data has already been scheduled for backup. Why?

 in your IDrive account even if you remove their reference from your backup

 I see 'Upload multiple file chunks simultaneously' option selected by default under the Settings tab.
 Why is that?

 The 'Upload multiple file chunks simultaneously' option will improve the data transfer speed during backups.
 This option is selected by default for user convenience.
 For optimum speed, ensure the internet bandwidth is high during data backups.

-Do I need to pre-authorize IDrive in Mac OS Mojave to provide access to privacy sensitive data?
+Do I need to pre-authorize IDrive in Mac OS Mojave and later, to provide access to privacy sensitive data?

 To pre authorize IDrive.app and IDriveDaemon.app,

 Choose 'System Preferences' from the Apple menu.